Worldwide food waste is predicted to rise by a third before the year 2030.

 Ensuring you don’t purchase ingredients twice or unnecessarily also significantly impacts your grocery bill.
 In the UK, consumers discard up to 25 percent of all avoidable food waste unopened.

-For a family of four spending about $110 per week, around $25 worth of food could be going to waste.
+For a family of four spending the equivalent of $110 per week, around $25 worth of food could be going to waste.
 Use-by date confusion and excessive shopping both contribute to this.

-First-in-first-out, or FIFO, can be effectively used along with advance planning and effective storage.
+First-in-first-out, or FIFO, can be effectively used alongside advance planning and effective storage.
 By ensuring you eat short-lived or pre-purchased food before making a trip to the supermarket, you can again reduce both your food waste and your overall grocery bill.

 It’s also worth noting that while use-by dates are important, many products remain safe well beyond these recommendations; so use your best judgment.